tmtmtmtm/voteit-api/README.md

 ## Day-to-day Development

-When developing voteit-server day-to-day, you'll need to run
+When developing voteit-api day-to-day, you'll need to run

     source env/bin/activate

 whenever you start a new shell.
-This tells Python to load the dependencies for voteit-server.
+This tells Python to load the dependencies for voteit-api.
 It will place `(env)` at the start of your shell prompt.

 ## Bulk loader format